-John Knox Men's Fellowship NEXT MEETING: February 25, 2020 @ Advent EPC, Arlington, TN
+John Knox Men's Fellowship NEXT MEETING: August 25, 2020 CANCELLED!

 The John Knox Fellowship is a Christian men’s organization whose original participants were Presbyterians from four Tennessee counties: Haywood, Fayette, Tipton, and Shelby (although we also have churches driving as far as Missouri who also take part).